oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    - An updated model YAML within the image that points to the new web application path.
  - Apply an updated domain resource that references the new image while still referencing the original [Update1 use case](#update1-use-case) case secrets and model ConfigMap.

-Once the updated domain resource is applied, we expect the operator to:
+After the updated domain resource is applied, we expect the operator to:

  - Rerun the introspector job and generate a new domain home based on the new model.
- - Restart the domain's administration server pod so that it loads the new image and new domain home.
+ - Restart the domain's Administration Server pod so that it loads the new image and new domain home.
  - Roll the domain's cluster servers one at a time so that they each load the new image, new domain home, and revised application.

 Finally, we will call the application to verify that its revision is active.

 Note that the old version of the application `v1` remains in the new image's archive but is unused.
 We leave it there to demonstrate that the old version can remain in case you want to revert to it.
-Once the new image is applied, you can revert by modifying your model's `configuration.model.configMap` to override the related application path in your image model.
+After the new image is applied, you can revert by modifying your model's `configuration.model.configMap` to override the related application path in your image model.

 Here are the steps for this use case: